Unmanned aerial vehicle: Warfare

 As of 2020, seventeen countries have armed UAVs, and more than 100 countries use UAVs in a military capacity.
-The first five countries producing domestic UAV designs are the United States, China, Israel, Iran and Turkey.
-Top military UAV manufactures are including General Atomics, Elbit Systems, Rafael Advanced Defense Systems, Lockheed Martin, Northrop Grumman, Boeing, Baykar, TAI, IAIO, CASC and CAIG.
+The first five countries producing domestic UAV designs are Turkey, United States, China, Israel and Iran.
+Top military UAV manufactures include Baykar, General Atomics, Elbit Systems, Rafael Advanced Defense Systems, Lockheed Martin, Northrop Grumman, Boeing, Turkish Aerospace Industries, IAIO, CASC and CAIG.
 China has established and expanded its presence in military UAV market since 2010.
 In the early 2020s, Turkey also established and expanded its presence in the military UAV market.

 In the early 2010s, Israeli companies mainly focused on small surveillance UAV systems, and by the number of drones, Israel exported 60.7% (2014) of UAVs on the market while the United States exported 23.9% (2014).
 Between 2010 and 2014, there were 439 drones exchanged compared to 322 in the five years previous to that, among these only small fraction of overall trade – just 11 (2.5%) of the 439 are armed drones.
 The US alone operated over 9,000 military UAVs in 2014; among them more than 7000 are RQ-11 Raven miniature UAVs.
 Since 2010, Chinese drone companies have begun to export large quantities of drones to the global military market.
 Of the 18 countries that are known to have received military drones between 2010 and 2019, the top 12 all purchased their drones from China.
-The shift accelerated in the 2020s due to China's advancement in drone technologies and manufacturing, compounded by market demand from the Russian invasion of Ukraine and the Israel-Gaza conflict.
+The shift accelerated in the 2020s due to China's advancement in drone technologies and manufacturing, compounded by market demand from the Russo-Ukrainian war and the Gaza war.

 For intelligence and reconnaissance missions, the inherent stealth of micro UAV flapping-wing ornithopters, imitating birds or insects, offers potential for covert surveillance and makes them difficult targets to bring down.

 Unmanned surveillance and reconnaissance aerial vehicle are used for reconnaissance, attack, demining, and target practice.

-Following the 2022 Russian invasion of Ukraine, a dramatic increase in UAV development took place with Ukraine creating the Brave1 platform to promote rapid development of innovative systems.